Marinara Dipping Sauce

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-For a long time now, I have sought the perfect dipping sauce for things like pizza bites, and pizza sticks.
+For a long time now, I have sought the perfect dipping sauce for things like mozzarella sticks, Pepperoni Pizza Bites, and even Garlic Bread.
 Marinara sauce is usually geared towards pasta, and such recipes often start off with sautéing diced onions and garlic and adding diced tomatoes and fresh herbs and simmering until thickened.

 While suitable on pasta, it’s all wrong for dipping appetizers.
 I’ve been seeking something with a smooth texture and bold (but not overpowering flavors).